 You have the right to access the personal information we hold about you and request for your personal information to be altered.

-Members have the option of updating personal information stored in our database each time they log in to our website and any changes will be automatically downloaded to our database.
+Members have the option of updating personal information stored in our database each time they log in to our website or member app.
+Any changes will be automatically downloaded to our database.